 - problems with body temperature sensation

-In some cases, people with Wallenberg syndrome experience paralysis or numbness on one side of the body.
+Sometimes, people with Wallenberg syndrome experience paralysis or numbness on one side of the body.
 This can occur in the limbs, in the face, or even in a small area like the tongue.
 You can also experience a difference in how hot or cold something is on one side of the body.
-Some individuals will walk at a slant or report that everything around them seems tilted or off balance.
+Some people will walk at a slant or report that everything around them seems tilted or off balance.

 Researchers have yet to figure out why this type of stroke occurs.
 However, some researchers have found a connection between those who have artery disease, heart disease, blood clots, or minor neck trauma from rotational activities and Wallenberg syndrome.
-Minor neck trauma is a common cause among patients who are under 45 years old.
-If you have any history of these problems, be sure to tell your healthcare provider.
+Minor neck trauma is a common cause among people younger than 45.
+You should tell your doctor if you have a history of any of these problems.

-Usually a doctor will make a diagnosis after carefully reviewing your health history and listening to the description of your symptoms.
-If your healthcare provider suspects that you have Wallenberg syndrome, you may undergo a computed tomography (CT) scan or magnetic resonance imaging (MRI) to confirm whether or not there is a block in the artery near the lateral medulla.
+A doctor will usually make a diagnosis after carefully reviewing a person’s health history and listening to their description of the symptoms.
+You may need to undergo a CT scan or MRI if your doctor suspects that you have Wallenberg syndrome.
+They can order these imaging studies to confirm whether or not there is a block in the artery near the lateral medulla.

-There is no cure for this condition, but your healthcare provider will probably focus treatment on relieving or eliminating your symptoms.
-He or she may prescribe speech and swallowing therapy to help you learn to swallow again.
-If your situation is severe, your doctor may recommend a feeding tube so you can get the nutrients you need.
+No cure is available for this condition, but your doctor will probably focus treatment on relieving or eliminating your symptoms.
+They may prescribe speech and swallowing therapy to help you learn to swallow again.
+They may also recommend a feeding tube if your condition is severe.
+This can help provide you with the nutrients you need.

-Make sure to discuss your treatment options with your healthcare provider and follow the plan carefully.
+Make sure to discuss your treatment options with your doctor and follow the plan carefully.

-Although the diagnosis and symptoms can be frightening, the long-term outlook for Wallenberg syndrome is actually fairly positive.
-How well you recover depends on where the stroke happened in the brainstem, as well as how much damage occurred.
+The long-term outlook for people with Wallenberg syndrome is fairly positive.
+A successful recovery depends on where the stroke happened in the brainstem.
+It also depends on how much damage occurred.
 Some people can recover between a few weeks to six months after treatment.
 Others with more significant damage may have trouble or more permanent disabilities.
-You should discuss your long-term outlook with your healthcare provider if you have any questions.
-Be sure to follow your treatment plan carefully so you can make a successful recovery.
+You should discuss your long-term outlook with your doctor if you have any questions.
+Be sure to follow your treatment plan carefully to ensure your best chances for a full recovery.